The Visual Narrative: Book Arts and PhotographySeptember 23 - December 14, 2014

 Photography is a unique story-telling medium in that it is relatively new yet constantly changing and improving.
 Additionally, cameras and photography equipment are available to the masses, allowing anyone to participate in creating photos.
 Because there are so many available processes to take photos and print them, this exhibit attempts to highlight as many as possible, ranging from cyanotypes to digital prints.

 Photography can tell a visual story in ways painting or drawing never could, and depending on the process used, it can look as realistic or manipulated as the artist wants.
 Older and more “alternative” processes have been professionally abandoned in favor of newer and cheaper technology, which paved the way for creative appropriation of those older processes.
 Polaroids were heralded as taking the first real instant photo, but are now too slow and expensive to satisfy our need for immediate gratification in the same way that Instagram does.
 We have become so bombarded with images in our everyday lives that it takes a truly interesting photo and perhaps a compelling visual narrative to hold our gaze and capture our imagination.

 This exhibition is mounted in conjunction with the 2014 Society for Photographic Education/Midwest Region Conference, “Yesterday Today: Photography and the Archive,” to be held in Madison, WI from October 16-17, 2014.

-Curated by Lyn Korenic, Director, Kohler Art Library
+Co-curated by Stephanie Lifshutz, Art Department graduate student, and Lyn Korenic, Director, Kohler Art Library.

 The Kohler Art Library regularly exhibits materials from its collections, such as artist books and illuminated manuscript facsimiles.
 Occasionally the library exhibits materials from other sources.